-The ANA INSPIRATION is golf’s first major and one of the LPGA Tour’s most prestigious events.
-First played in 1972 as the Colgate – Dinah Shore Winner’s Circle, the championship became recognised as a major in 1983..
+The ANA Inspiration is golf’s first major and one of the LPGA Tour’s most prestigious events.
+First played in 1972 as the Colgate – Dinah Shore Winner’s Circle, the championship became recognised as a major in 1983.
 Contested at Mission Hills Country Club in Rancho Mirage, Calif., since its inception, the Championship holds the distinction of being the second oldest golf tournament continuously held at the same course.
 Winners over the years have included some of the leading players in the women’s game such as Nancy Lopez, Betsy King, Annika Sorenstam, Lorena Ochoa, Yani Tseng, Lexi Thompson, Lydia Ko, Inbee Park and So Yeon Ryu.

 US Women’s Open

 The oldest women’s major championship was first played in 1946 and is conducted by the United States Golf Association.
 It is the only event to have been recognised by the LPGA since it was founded in 1950.
 Normally played in early July, the championship is open to professional and amateur golfers.
 Na Yeon Choi won the 2012 championship at Blackwolf Run.
 Previous winners have included Patty Berg, Babe Zaharias, Mickey Wright, Laura Davies, Betsy King, Karrie Webb, Annika Sorenstam, Paula Creamer, So Yeon Ryu, Inbee Park and Michelle Wie.
-The championship has been staged at prestigious courses such as the Country Club of Rochester, Winged Foot, Baltusrol, Hazeltine, Oakmont, Crooked Stick, Pine Needles, Cherry Hills and Interlachen.
-In 2013 it will be played at Sebonack Golf Club.
+The championship has been staged at prestigious courses such as the Country Club of Rochester, Winged Foot, Baltusrol, Hazeltine, Oakmont, Crooked Stick, Pine Needles, Cherry Hills Interlachen and Sebonack Golf Club.

 Ricoh Women’s British Open